 I am always starving now, will this go away?

-It should.
+It should– or at least get better.
+I am still more hungry than more people, but wouldn’t call it “extreme” hunger anymore.
 Different causes for extreme hunger after c. diff could be:

 - your bacteria (both good and bad) demanding sugar/fuel

 - you’re actually starving.
 You’re obviously going to the the bathroom A TON. your body is being depleted of its nutrients, you need more food.

 - speaking of nutrients, you may or may not be digesting your good properly.
 Undigested food in stools after c. diff is not uncommon.

 Whatever the cause is, it should eventually subside.
 You might even notice when switching probiotics (even a healthy person) will find that their metabolism picks up.
 More or less bacteria can change things.
 Our bodies are sensitive.
 It should balance out eventually.
 I definitely overate like crazy after c. diff.
 I felt best when my stomach was REALLY full.
 And I felt shaky and weird when it emptied out.

 I’m thirsty all the time.
 Did you have this?